Pure Shilajit Buy: How to Spot Quality and Avoid Fakes

 - Lab-tested for heavy metals, with 76-83% fulvic acid and 7-12% humic acid in resin.

 Our resin, tablets, and soon capsules are vegan, gluten-free, and GMO-free, with fast delivery from the Netherlands.
-Customers praise our Shilajit on Bol.com and Instagram for its purity and effectiveness, with comments like “more energy in a week” and “noticeable focus improvement.”
+Customers value our Shilajit for its purity and effectiveness — read their reviews on our Google Maps profile (4.7★, 278+ reviews) and follow us on Instagram.

 Tips to Safely Buy Pure Shilajit

-- Buy from Certified Brands: Choose brands like Vitadote with NVWA, HACCP, and KOAG/KAG certifications.
+- Buy from Certified Brands: Choose brands like Vitadote with verifiable credentials like NVWA supervision, HACCP, and KOAG/KAG.

 - Check Fulvic Acid Content: Look for products with 70%+ fulvic acid, like Vitadote’s resin (76-83%).